WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Emergent-Love.md

 For example, the branch of past and present romantic interests will have in common a love flavored with physical and sexual attraction.
 While on the friendship/platonic branch, we'll find close friends that are more like siblings.

 What if suddenly you're attracted to one of them?
-The change don't warrant a complete redefinition of your love, it's more a continuation of the past that took a different turn.
+The change doesn't warrant a complete redefinition of your love, it's more a continuation of the past that took a different turn.
 But now this branch has more in common with the romantic branches, to accurately compare we'd need many more "degrees of freedom" in our metaphor.

 We have encountered a similar issue with [psychotypes]({{ site.baseurl }}/create/2021/09/28/The-color-of-your-mind.html) but that was because they stem from the complex mess of puzzle pieces that are our minds, while love is totally different... right?

 Or maybe, love is not a monolithic feeling, maybe it's the result of the interactions of various underlying elements.
 Maybe love was an emergent property all along!

 This would mean that each branch is unique because it results from the specific mix and proportions of feelings/factors that comprises it.
-Like a cooking recipe, each one has its own ingredients and quantities, except here, the list of available ingredients depends on the person the love blossoms from.
+Like a cooking recipe, each one has their own ingredients and quantities, except here, the list of available ingredients depends on the person the love blossoms from.

 For example, a father's love for his offspring might be comprised, among other things, of a desire to protect and provide for them, to make them happy and ensure they grow into healthy adults.
 Of course, various underlying biological, sociological and [human compatibility]({{ site.baseurl }}/understand/2021/10/31/Human-compatibility.html) factors are also at play.

 Wait, there's more!
-You can totally be attracted to someone without loving them, people don't think twice about their one-night stands after all.
-That's true of other feelings: a teacher want their pupils to succeed, however, it can hardly be called love.
+You can totally be attracted to someone without loving them, people don't think twice about their one-night stands...
+That's true of other feelings as well: a teacher wants their pupils to succeed, however, it can hardly be called love.

 Perhaps, for a collection of feelings to qualify as love you need a baseline, a *love factor*, akin to an oven that bakes our ingredients into a cake, if we go back to our cooking recipe analogy.
 We can then redefine love as: